 But the lack of staff morale affects your company in more ways than you can expect.
 Overtly stressed and anxious employees result in poorer quality of work, as well as disengaged employees.
 At times, it can even lead to a higher turnover rate, which will be detrimental to your organization.

 Here are some ways to improve staff morale in Singapore during the Covid-19 pandemic by a trusted recruitment agency in Singapore, BGC Group:

-By basic amenities, we mean surgical masks and hand sanitisers.
+By basic amenities, we mean masks and hand sanitizers.
 Don’t forget to keep hand soaps well stocked as well.
 Forget everything you’ve read up about face masks and hand sanitizers being ineffective against the Covid-19.
-They at least provide a line of defense that is better than none at all.

 It’s an extreme example, but understand that your employees might be dealing with similar anxieties.
 One way to alleviate such concerns is by communicating more about the steps the company is doing should such an outbreak occur within the office premises.